Yuxiang shredded pork: War theory

-Some people say that Yuxiang shredded pork is an innovative dish in modern China, because 1,328 Sichuan-style dishes were included in the "Chengdu Overview" published in 1909, but there was no Yuxiang shredded pork.
-Moreover, the name "Yuxiang Shredded Pork" was named after Chiang Kai-shek's chef during the Anti-Japanese War.
-Due to the shortage of materials during the war, many ingredients were also replaced with cheap ingredients, but the dishes were sweet, spicy, salty and fresh, so they were called "Yuxiang pork shreds".
+It is also thought that Yuxiang shredded pork could have been created in modern China, because although the 1909 publication Chengdu Overview included 1,328 Sichuanese dishes, Yuxiang shredded pork was not one of them.
+Moreover, the name "Yuxiang Shredded Pork" was named after Chiang Kai-shek's chef during the Second Sino-Japanese War.
+Due to the shortage of materials during the war, many ingredients were also replaced with cheaper substitutes, but the dishes were sweet, spicy, salty and fresh, so they were called "Yuxiang pork shreds".

 Characteristics

-Yuxiang (sometimes translated as "fish flavor") is made of pao la jiao (泡椒 'Sichuan pickled chili pepper'), chuan seasoning salt, soy sauce (regular light), white sugar, bruised ginger, garlic and green star but no fish.
-This seasoning has nothing to do with fish, instead imitating the seasoning and method that people in Sichuan use when cooking fish.
-The seasoning contains salty, sweet, sour, hot, and fresh tastes, making the food more delicious.
+Yuxiang (sometimes translated as "fish flavor") is made of pao la jiao (泡椒 'Sichuan pickled chili pepper'), chuan seasoning, light soy sauce, white sugar, bruised ginger and garlic.
+This seasoning contains no fish; the name refers to similarities to the seasoning and method that people in Sichuan use when cooking fish.
+The seasoning contains salty, sweet, sour, hot, and fresh flavors, making the food more delicious.

 Preparation

-In order to make Yuxiang Shredded Pork, some raw ingredients are indispensable.